Trevor Review: Story, Cast, Rating & Final Verdict

 The total runtime of Trevor is 18 minutes (18m).
 Ensuring you have enough time for the full cinematic experience.

-Analyzing the audience sentiment, IMDb rating of 6.8/10, and global collection metrics, Trevor stands as a successful venture for the creators.
-It remains an essential piece of the 1994 cinematic year.
+Analyzing the overall audience sentiment, verified rating of 6.8/10, and global performance metrics, Trevor is classified as a HIT.
+It remains an essential part of the 1994 cinematic calendar.

 Frequently Asked Questions